AHRQ Publishing and Communications Guidelines

 Inks may bleed off all four edges.

 Patient Safety grid pattern: The grid pattern should be incorporated into all Patient Safety publications.
 On report covers and fact sheets, the size of the squares should be approximately .25 inches and the lines should be one point in weight.
-On report covers and fact sheets, the grid lines print at 20 percent lighter than the background color.
-For consumer publications, the squares and lines may be larger or smaller than .25 inches, and the colors can vary.
+The grid lines print at 20 percent lighter than the background color.
+For full-color publications, the squares and lines may be larger or smaller than .25 inches, and the colors can vary.
 See below for a sample grid pattern from a report cover.
 Also, see page 1 for sample designs using the grid pattern.

 Sample grid pattern